 - High total folate intake is associated with reduced risk of AD (Corrada M, Kawas C. et al. Reduced Risk of Alzheimer's Disease with High Folate Intake: The Baltimore Longitudinal Study of Aging.
 Alzheimer's & Dementia.
-2005 July 1.); and
+2005 July;1(1):11-18.

-Yet another study found that folate supplementation for 3 years significantly improved 5 domains of cognitive function (memory, sensorimotor speed, information processing, complex speed, global cognitive function – some by as much as performance of an individual 7 years younger) that tend to decline with age.
+Yet another study found that folate supplementation for 3 years significantly improved 5 domains of cognitive function (memory, sensorimotor speed, information processing, complex speed, global cognitive function – some to the level of performance of an individual 7 years younger) that tend to decline with age.

 What About The Other B Vitamins?